RogerRochoRibas/MusicProject/README.md

    <!-- USAGE -->
 ### Usage

-Either installing it or going to https://rogerrochoribas.github.io/MusicProject/ you wil likely face this issue
+Either installing it or going to https://rogerrochoribas.github.io/MusicProject/ you will likely face this issue

-WARNING: The Musicovery API is giving CORS problems, to use the full functionality of the app you can use Google Chrome<br/>
+The Musicovery API is giving CORS problems, to use the full functionality of the app you can use Google Chrome.<br/>
-Create a direct link to your Google Chrome, right click on it and open properties, and at the end of the target add:
+Create a direct link to your Google Chrome, right click on it and open properties, and at the end of the target field add:
    Windows RUN:
    ```sh
      --disable-web-security --user-data-dir="C:/ChromeDevSession"